-Building Level of Protection 1 Description of Door or Glazing Hazard Very Low Door : The door becomes dislodged from its frame, and may fall to the ground, but it does not become a flying debris hazard.
-Glazing : The glazing will fracture, come out of the frame and it is likely to be propelled into the building, with the potential to cause serious injuries.
-Low Door : The door experiences non-catastrophic failure but may have permanent deformation and may be inoperable.
-Glazing : The glazing will fracture and potentially come out of the frame, but at reduced velocity, it does not present a significant injury hazard.
-Medium Door : The door is openable, but the door panel experiences measurable, permanent deformation.
-Medium Glazing : The glazing will fracture, remain in the frame, and result in a minimal hazard consisting of glass dust and slivers.
-High Door : The door is unchanged (no permanent deformation) and it is fully operable.
-High Glazing: The innermost surface of the glazing will not break.
+Building Level of Protection 1 Description of Door or Glazing Hazard Door : "Category IV" damage level - The door becomes dislodged from its frame, and may fall to the ground, but it does not become a flying debris hazard.
+Very Low Glazing : "Low" hazard rating - The glazing will fracture, come out of the frame and it is likely to be propelled into the building, with the potential to cause serious injuries.
+Door : "Category III" damage level - The door experiences non-catastrophic failure but may have permanent deformation and may be inoperable.
+Low Glazing : "Very Low" hazard rating - The glazing will fracture and potentially come out of the frame, but at reduced velocity, it does not present a significant injury hazard.
+Madium Door : "Category II" damage level - The door is openable, but the door panel experiences measurable, permanent deformation.
+Medium Glazing : "Minimal" and "No" hazard rating - The glazing will fracture, remain in the frame, and result in a minimal hazard consisting of glass dust and slivers.
+High Door : "Category I" damage level - The door is unchanged (no permanent deformation) and it is fully operable.
+High Glazing: "No Break" hazard rating - The innermost surface of the glazing will not break.

-1 - Mapping between LOP and relevant ASTM documents provided in commentary Table A-1.
+^{1 -} Mapping between LOP and relevant ASTM documents (F2247, F2927, and F2912) provided in commentary Table A-1.